Gopikrish25/SC-Installation-Scripts/README.md

+**This Repo consists of scripts which can be useful during migration from D365 RetailSDK to D365 CommerceSDK **

 .reg files will be used to update the required registry keys to support store commerce installation [*Applicable for the SCA apps which are 10.0.32 and above].

 MMA.ps1 is responsible to configure already installed SSMS server to support Mixed Mode Authentication.